-Join Jungwoo Ryoo for an in-depth discussion in this video Using a hex editor, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Using a hex editor, part of Learning Computer Forensics.

 …Your computer stores everything in terms of binary numbers, or zeros and ones.…Criminals manipulate these binary numbers to hide their data and…you need hex editors to find this hidden data.…Hex editors are useful when examining data at the binary…level there are various hex editors out there.…Some of the hex editors are opened source, some others are commercial hex editors.…